Louisville officials release 911 calls revealing new details about mass shooting at bank

 Sturgeon had interned at the bank for three summers and been employed there full-time for about two years, his LinkedIn profile showed.

 The assailant had been notified that he would be fired from the bank, a law enforcement source said Monday.
-However, the mayor and the police chief said they don't believe the shooter was given a notice of termination.
-"From what I have been told from an official at the bank, that is not accurate," Greenberg told reporters Tuesday.
+However, the police chief told CNN's Abby Phillip on Wednesday there "was no discussion about [the shooter] being terminated, and of course he wasn't fired," prior to the shooting.

 The-CNN-Wire